prgrmr-yn/github_info/README.md

 ## Overview

 The GitHub Profile Information App is a simple and user-friendly application designed to provide you with essential information about your GitHub profile.
 With just a few clicks, you can access details such as your profile image, profile name, the number of repositories you own, and the number of people you are following as well as your followers.

+## Technologies Used
+The GitHub Profile Information App is built using the following technologies:

+Front-end: HTML, CSS, JavaScript, render

 ## Features